getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/index.md

 end
 ```

-If you want to use Sentry without KSCrash you can just remove it from the subspecs.
-Keep in mind that if you are not using KSCrash no events will be reported whenever your app crashes.
-Also some functions might do nothing if they are related to KSCrash.

 Afterwards run `pod install`.
 In case you encounter problems with dependencies and you are on a newer CocoaPods you might have to run `pod repo update` first.

 To integrate Sentry into your Xcode project using Carthage, specify it in your _Cartfile_: